 You know you want to integrate ADAS calibration equipment and services into your business, but do you have the right space for the job?

 As with any automotive space, you’ll need to have adequate room to work on vehicles.
-If you’re not able to dedicate an entire garage or shop, then you may want to consider renting some extra space for the job.
+If you cannot dedicate an entire garage or shop, you may want to consider renting some extra space for the job.

 The amount of space you’ll need will vary depending on the type of equipment you use, but it’s generally a good idea to have a space of at least 30 feet x 50 feet.
 That said, if you’re working with large vehicles or trailers, you may need more space than that.